Dear Members,

 With the commitment to maintain the highest standard of transparency and governance,

-also appointed Independent External Monitors (IEMs), as nominated by CVC.
+also appointed Independent External Monitors (lEMs), as nominated by CVC.
 Structured

 Meetings are held with IEMs on regular intervals and threshold value is Rs.
 1 crore for